-3.10.5 WHAT ARE THE POTENTIAL IMPACTS TO CULTURAL RESOURCES?
+3.10.6 WHAT ARE THE POTENTIAL IMPACTS TO CULTURAL RESOURCES?

 The Saluda Canal (Site 38RD59) represents the only cultural resource within the APE for the proposed Carolina Crossroads Improvement Project that has been recommended as eligible for NRHP listing as a result of this fieldwork.
-The alignment of the reasonable alternatives for this portion of the proposed project have been designed so that no portion of the proposed ramps or other structures would span the portion of the Saluda Canal within the project APE.
-As designed, the closest structural elements associated with the reasonable alternatives for the proposed approximately 32 feet to the north of the Saluda Canal.
+The RPA and the Refined RPA alignment for this portion of the proposed project has been designed so that no portion of the proposed ramps or other structures would span the portion of the Saluda Canal within the project APE.
+As designed, the closest structural elements associated with the Refined RPA would be constructed approximately 32 feet to the north of the Saluda Canal.
 Based on this, the proposed undertaking would have no adverse effect to the NRHP-eligible resource.

-3.10.6 CONSULTATION AND COORDINATION WITH FEDERALLY RECOGNIZED TRIBES
+3.10.7 CONSULTATION AND COORDINATION WITH FEDERALLY RECOGNIZED TRIBES